 Make sure your remote employees know how to get in touch with their co-workers and vice versa.
 You might consider publishing an employee directory that includes employee names, positions, email addresses, and fun facts.
 That way, employees can get to know one another and refer to the right people when they need to work together.

 2. Use collaboration tools

-Online collaboration tools make it possible for remote workers to stay productive and accountable.
+Online collaboration tools and virtual team technology makes it possible for remote workers to stay productive and accountable.
 Plus, they connect all employees, which prevents operations from stopping due to lack of communication.
 Employees, and you, need to know what remote employees are working on.

 So, what kinds of team collaboration tools will benefit your remote workforce?
 Aside from the traditional communication methods like email and phones, you can also encourage collaboration by using: